pagkly/Zed/Investopedia4/Sampling Definition.md

 ### Block Sampling

 Block sampling takes a consecutive series of items within the population to use as the sample.
 For example, a list of all sales transactions in an [[accounting period]](https://www.investopedia.com/terms/a/accountingperiod.asp) could be sorted in various ways, including by date or by dollar amount.
 An auditor may request that the company's accountant provide the list in one format or the other in order to select a sample from a specific segment of the list.
-This method requires very little modification on the auditor's part, but it is likely that a block of transactions will not be representative of the full population.
+This method requires very little modification on the auditor's part, but it is likely that a block of transactions [[Will|will]] not be representative of the full population.

 ### Systematic Sampling